 Figure 3: Angle between the four camera boresights and the Earth/Moon as a function of time.
 When the Earth is within $\sim 25^{\circ}$ of a camera's boresight, transiting planet searches may be compromised by high levels of scattered light.
 At larger angles, up to $\sim 35^{\circ}$, scattered light patterns and complicated structures may be visible.
 At yet larger angles, low level patchy features may be visible.
 Scattered light from the Moon is generally only noticeable below $\sim 35^{\circ}$.
 This figure can be used to identify periods affected by scattered light and the relative contributions of the Earth and Moon to the background.
-However, the background intensity and locations of scattered light features depend on additional factors, such as the Earth/Moon azimuth and distance from the spacecraft.
+However, the background intensity and locations of scattered light from the spacecraft.

-indicates that other stars contribute a significant amount of flux to the target and the light curve may not isolate variability for the target star of interest.
+The CROWDSAP keyword represents the fraction of flux in the photometric aperture attributable to the target star (after background correction).
+A low value for CROWDSAP indicates that other stars contribute a significant amount of flux to the target and the light curve may not isolate variability for the target star of interest.